 In addition, I can easily move my website to any arbitrary host as I demonstrated when I migrated my store from Bluehost to Liquid Web back in 2009.
 As a result, I have full autonomy and no one can ever shut me down.

-What’s The True Cost Of Maintaining A Free Ecommerce Platform?
+The True Cost Of Using A Free Ecommerce Platform?

 The main downside of running on an open source ecommerce platform is that you are responsible for maintaining your server and applying the appropriate patches to keep your software up to date.